Sustainability / GovernanceCorporate Governance

 Activity Frequency Outline

-Feedback on dialogue with shareholders and investors
+Feedback on Dialogue with Shareholders and Investors

 The IR department feeds back to management and related departments as needed about the content of dialogues with shareholders and investors, their opinions and requests, and the content of analyst reports.
 In addition, the officer in charge of IR reports the dialogue to the Board of Directors and the IR department reports it to the management team on a quarterly basis at the meetings, which is used in discussions aimed at improving our corporate value.